 And, beyond that, we’ve explored the features on offer by these eight providers.
 Some have fantastic mobile apps, others have in-depth collaboration features and you can find file hosting providers that offer other business services as well.

 It’s important to weigh up each service before you spend any cash, but you won’t go far wrong with any of these options – they’re all excellent and all secure.
-If you need more storage solutions, don’t look too far either: we’ve picked out 2022’s best cloud storage (opens in new tab) providers and best cloud backup (opens in new tab) services, too.
+If you need more storage solutions, don’t look too far either: we’ve also picked out the best cloud storage providers and best cloud backup services, too.

 Launched in New Zealand by Kim Dotcom in 2013, MEGA currently has more than 160 million registered users across the globe.
 It offers end-to-end encrypted service with both free and paid accounts.

-End-to-end, zero-knowledge AES 128-bit encryption protects everything that’s uploaded to the service, with recovery keys and two-factor authentication (2FA (opens in new tab)) deployed too, and file versioning protects against ransomware (opens in new tab) attacks.
+End-to-end, zero-knowledge AES 128-bit encryption protects everything that’s uploaded to the service, with recovery keys and two-factor authentication (2FA) deployed too, and file versioning protects against ransomware attacks.

 Those security measures protect chats and files hosted on the service, and robust privacy features sit alongside the encryption and security abilities to ensure total security and anonymity.

-Read the full review: MEGA (opens in new tab)
+Read our full MEGA review.

 4Shared is perfect for photo albums, music, video, and documents.
 A free account here will net you an impressive 15GB of space with a 2GB file upload limit, and 128-bit encryption protects account information.
 Regular backups and secure data centers keep uploads safe, and 4Shared runs regular antivirus checks.